 Brendan helped launch Datatogether.org, a network of communities, data scientists, and developers dedicated to promoting collective data stewardship.
 He is also a leading member the Environmental Data and Governance Initiative (EDGI), founded to preserve at-risk government environmental data.

-In his free time Rico works on his homemade limoncello recipe and plays baseball.
+In his free time Rico perfects his homemade limoncello recipe and plays baseball.

 In her free time, Kasey performs in plays and musical theater acts across New York City.